GTAnderson/Menu-Planner/README.md

 * **It should** retrieve and display [Nutrition Facts](https://github.com/GTAnderson/menu-planner/blob/main/view_nutrition_facts_label.pdf) for the user's choices from FDA.gov.

+* Potential additional features may include:
+   * Saving data to a **User Profile**
+   * Comparing user selections and making suggestions based on FDA dietary guidelines.

 > "Weekly Reminder: Planning your meals prevents bad decisions.
 > On resting cheat days, we meal prep."